Part Payment of Loan Against Shares

 Benefits of part payment on loan against shares

-• Reduced interest burden: Lower principal means less interest accrues, saving money over time.
+• Reduced interest burden: Lowering the principal balance means less interest accrues over time, leading to considerable cost savings.

 Things to know before opting for partial payments